-3. Furthermore, the manuscript will be sent to at least 2 anonymous reviewers (Double-Blind Peer-Review), which means the reviewers do not know the names of the authors, and the authors do not know who reviewed their manuscript (but if the research is published reviewers can eventually know the names of the authors).
+5. The appointed Associate Editor or Guest Editor will then meticulously invite a minimum of two anonymous reviewers for the manuscript, adhering to the double-blind peer review approach, which means the reviewers do not know the names of the authors and the authors do not know who reviewed their manuscript (but if the research is published, reviewers can eventually know the names of the authors).

-The CrossRef Similarity Check uses iThenticate originality detection software to identify text similarities which may indicate plagiarism.
+The CrossRef Similarity Check uses iThenticate originality detection software to identify text similarities that may indicate plagiarism.
 It does this by comparing manuscripts with both a web repository and the CrossRef database.